 LS_IPARAM_MIP_PSEUDOCOST_RULE Environment, Model This specifies the rule in pseudocost computations for variable selection.
 Possible values are 0: solver decides (default).
 1: only use min pseudo cost.
 2: only use max pseudo cost.
 3: use quadratic score function and the pseudo cost weigth.
 4: same as 3 without quadratic score.
 LS_IPARAM_MIP_ENUM_HEUMODE Environment, Model This specifies the frequency of enumeration heuristic.
 Possible values are 0: off 1: only at top (root) node without cuts.
 2: both at top (root) and tree nodes without cuts.
 3: same as 1 with cuts.
 4: same as 2 with cuts (default).
 LS_IPARAM_MIP_PRELEVEL_TREE Environment, Model This controls the amount and type of MIP pre-solving at tree nodes.
-Possible options are: Simple pre-solving +2 Probing +4 Coefficient reduction +8 Elimination +16 Dual reductions +32 Use dual information +64 Binary row presolving +128 Row aggregation +256 Maximum pass +512 The default value is: 686 = 2+4+8+32+128+512.
-LS_DPARAM_MIP_PSEUDOCOST_WEIGT Environment, Model This specifies the weight in pseudocost computations for variable selection.
+Possible options are: Simple pre-solving +2 Probing +4 Coefficient reduction +8 Elimination +16 Dual reductions +32 Use dual information +64 Binary row presolving +128 Row aggregation +256 Maximum pass +512 The default value is: $686 = 2+4+8+32+128+512.$ LS_DPARAM_MIP_PSEUDOCOST_WEIGT Environment, Model This specifies the weight in pseudocost computations for variable selection.
 Range for possible values is (0,inf).
 The default is 6.25.
 LS_DPARAM_MIP_REDCOSTFIX_CUTOFF TREE Environment, Model This specifies the cutoff value as a percentage of the reduced costs to be used in fixing variables when using the reduced cost fixing heuristic at tree nodes.
 Range for possible values is [0,9.9e-1].
 The default is 0.9.
 LS_DPARAM_MIP_OBJ_THRESHOLD Environment, Model Reserved for future use.

 LS_IPARAM_MIP_LOCALBRANCHNUM Environment, Model Reserved for future use.
 LS_DPARAM_MIP_SWITCHFAC_SIM_IPM TIME Environment, Model This specifies the (positive) factor that multiplies the number of constraints to impose a time limit to simplex method and trigger a switch over to the barrier method.
-Range for possible values is [- 1.0,inf).
-The default value is $-1.0$ , which means that no time limit is imposed.
+Range for possible values is [-1.0,inf).
+The default value is -1.0, which means that no time limit is imposed.
 LS_DPARAM_MIP_ITRLIM Environment, Model This is the total LP iteration limit (stored as a double variable) summed over all branches for branch-and-bound.
 Range for possible values is [-1,inf).
-The default value is $-1$ , which means no iteration limit is imposed.
-If this iteration limit is reached, branch-and- bound will stop and the best feasible integer solution found will be installed as the incumbent (best known) solution.
+The default value is -1, which means no iteration limit is imposed.
+If this iteration limit is reached, branch-and-bound will stop and the best feasible integer solution found will be installed as the incumbent (best known) solution.
 LS_IPARAM_MIP_MAXNUM_MIP_SOL_ST ORAGE Environment, Model This specifies the maximum number of k-best solutions to store.
 Possible values are positive integers.
 Default is 1.
-LS_IPARAM_MIP_FP_HEU_MODE LS_DPARAM_MIP_ITRLIM_SIM LS_DPARAM_MIP_ITRLIM_NLP LS_DPARAM_MIP_ITRLIM_IPM LS_IPARAM_MIP_PREHEU_LEVEL Environment, Model The heuristic level for the prerelax solver.
-0 is for nothing.
-1 is for one- change, 2 is for one-change and two- change, and 3 is for depth first enumeration.
-Default is 0.
-LS_IPARAM_MIP_PREHEU_DFE_VAR_SE Q Environment, Model The sequence of the variable considered by the prerelax heuristic.
-If 1, then forward; if -1, then backward.
-Default is -1.
-LS_IPARAM_MIP_PREHEU_TC_ITERLIM Environment, Model Iteration limit for the two change heuristic.
-Default is 30,000,000.
-LS_IPARAM_MIP_PREHEU_DFE_VSTLIM Environment, Model Limit for the variable visit in depth first enumeration.
-Default is 200.
-LS_IPARAM_MIP_CONCURRENT_TOPOPT MODE
+LS_IPARAM_MIP_FP_HEU_MODE Environment, Model This specifies the feasibility-pump (FP) heuristic mode.
+Possible values are: 0: FP is disabled.
+1: Solver decides.
+2: Enable FP if no cutoff value or initial mip solution was defined 3: Enable FP independent of cutoff values and initial mip solutions 4: Same as 2 but also enable FP on child nodes in branch-bound tree.
+5: Same as 3 but also enable FP on child nodes in branch-bound tree.
+The default is 1.
+LS_DPARAM_MIP_ITRLIM_SIM Environment, Model This specifies the simplex-iteration limit for the MIP solver.
+Possible values are nonnegative integers and -1 (no limit).
+The default is -1.
+LS_DPARAM_MIP_ITRLIM_NLP Environment, Model This specifies the nonlinear-iteration limit for the MIP solver.
+Possible values are nonnegative integers and -1 (no limit).
+The default is -1.